Bruce Walton's "Underground Nazi Invasion"

 I discovered it in Google while doing a deep search on Rudolf Steiner's name.
 The article itself is interesting.
 It describes an entire career for Hitler in 1919 fighting communists at the behest of the Thule Society, a career of which other historians know nothing.
 That is, it is a typically inflated conspiracy theory article.
 Hitler's life has been well enough researched that if he ran a court system in Munich, executing 500 communists in 1919, this would be known.

 Rudolf Steiner gets a name check (that is, his name is mentioned within a list).
 Anthroposophy is misspelled.

-"one should not underestimate occultism's influence on hitler. his subsequent rejection of free masons and esoteric movements, of theosophy, of
+[lack of capitals in the original] "one should not underestimate occultism's influence on hitler. his subsequent rejection of free masons and esoteric movements, of theosophy, of

 anthrosophy, does not necessarily mean otherwise. occult circles have

 been known as covers for espionage and influence peddling. hitler's

 spy apparatus under canaris and heydrich were well aware of these

 particularly from the direction of britain which had within its mi5